 - Past perfect continuous (Had/Have been+Present participle):

-This tense is indicative of actions that began at a particular point of time in the past and continued for a specific length of time up to another moment in the past.
+This tense indicates an action that began at a particular point of time in the past and contiued for a certain amount of time up to a particular moment in the past.

 E.g.: I had been practising Mathematics since ten in the morning.

 This tense describes universal truths, regular actions and habits which occur daily or at particular intervals of times.

 - Present perfect (Has/have+Past participle):